sa-express-news/longform-story-template/README.md

 - `full`: The photo will take up most of the screen's height and width on all screen sizes.
 Use for showstoppers.

--`small-left`:The photo will be full width on small screens, mostly full width on medium-size screens (like tablets) and small, floated to the left of text, on big screens like desktop computers.
+- `small-left`:The photo will be full width on small screens, mostly full width on medium-size screens (like tablets) and small, floated to the left of text, on big screens like desktop computers.
 Use for things like mugshots and other tangential pictures.

--`small-right`: Same as `small-left`, but the photo will float to the right of the text on large screens instead of to the left.
+- `small-right`: Same as `small-left`, but the photo will float to the right of the text on large screens instead of to the left.

 You _can_ stack multiple photos on top of each other, but it doesn't look great and I'd recommend against it.
-Instead, better to use the slideshow.
+Better to use the slideshow instead.

 #### Slideshows ####